 For each performance measure, provide information on the aggregated data that will enable the State to analyze and assess progress toward the performance measure.
 In this section provide information on the method by which each source of data is analyzed statistically/deductively or inductively, how themes are identified or conclusions drawn, and how recommendations are formulated, where appropriate.

-Number and percent of service plans reviewed according to policy or at a minimum annually.
-N=Number of service plans reviewed according to policy or at a minimum annually; D=Total number of service plans reviewed.
+Number and percent of waiver participants whose service plans were reviewed annually at a minimum.
+N= Number of service plans reviewed annually; D= Number of total service plans in the sample.